The Normandy has keyboards. I'll be honest. I didn't expect that. Looks like they even work, too.

 "It's no good Shepard," Garrus told her.
 "Joker's sealed the door."

 "EDI!" she shouted.
 "Let me in!
 I've got to get Joker out.
 She cast her eyes for anyone left still on deck.
-There was exactly one person left [That was me – for the record – and I froze.]
+There was exactly one person other person left - me - and I froze.
 "Can you hack it open?"
 The sounds of the pods being fired echoed throughout the ship.
+I shook my head, tried to speak again, and couldn't.

 Garrus rolled his eyes.
 "I could shoot it open!"